nvictor/manta/decks/bookmarks/deck.md

 <div>
   <h3>Tier 2: Archive</h3>
-  <p>For searchable long-term storage.
-Tag every entry with context so search stays scoped.</p>
+  <p>For searchable long-term storage off the bookmark bar.
+Archived links live in the browser manager and are optimized for search, not browsing.</p>
 </div>

 ---